Taung Child: Discovery

-In 1924, workers at the Buxton Limeworks, near Taung, showed a fossilized primate skull to E. G. Izod, the visiting director of the Northern Lime Company, the managing company of the quarry.
+In 1924, workers at the Buxton Limeworks, near Taung, showed a fossilized primate skull to Edwin Gilbert Izod, the visiting director of the Northern Lime Company, the managing company of the quarry.
 The director gave it to his son, Pat Izod, who displayed it on the mantle over the fireplace.
 When Josephine Salmons, a friend of the Izod family, paid a visit to Pat's home, she noticed the primate skull, identified it as from an extinct monkey and realised its possible significance to her mentor, Raymond Dart.

 Salmons was the first female student of Dart, an anatomist at the University of Witwatersrand.
 Salmons was permitted to take the fossilized skull and presented it to Dart, who also recognized it as a significant find.
 Dart asked the company to send any more interesting fossilized skulls that were unearthed.
 When a consulting geologist, Robert Young, paid a visit to the quarry office, the director, A. E. Speirs, presented him with a collection of fossilised primate skulls that had been gathered by a miner, Mr. De Bruyn.
 A. E. Speirs was using a particular fossil as a paperweight, and Young asked him for this as well.
 Young sent some of the skulls back to Dart.
 When Dart examined the contents of the crate, he found a fossilized endocast of a skull showing the impression of a complex brain.
 He quickly searched through the rest of the fossils in the crates, and matched it to a fossilized skull of a juvenile primate, which had a shallow face and fairly small teeth.

 Only forty days after he first saw the fossil, Dart completed a paper that named the species of Australopithecus africanus, the "southern ape from Africa", and described it as "an extinct race of apes intermediate between living anthropoids and man".
 The paper appeared in the 7 February 1925 issue of the journal Nature.
 The fossil was soon nicknamed the Taung Child.